content-left-bg.png

 Reporting (school annual report)

-1. Each year in Term 2, the Performance, Monitoring and Reporting provides state schools* with a pre-populated school annual report template that fulfils the mandatory requirements of the Annual Reporting Policy for all Queensland schools.
+1. Each year in Term 2, the Performance, Monitoring and Reporting (PMR) team provides state schools* with a pre-populated school annual report template that fulfils the mandatory requirements of the Annual Reporting Policy for all Queensland schools.

 2. The principal may add information to the pre-populated school annual report template.